zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/forecasting-service/item-4-forecasting-service-create-ds-notebook/item-4-forecasting-service-create-ds-notebook.md

     ....
     ....
     ```
-3. Time series with additional data:
+3. Time series with additional data
     The input data can have additional influencers that help in forecasting.
-We call the two datasets as primary and additional.
-The primary data should have three columns - timestamp, target column and a column for series id.
-The additional data should have a timestamp column, a series id column and columns for additional influencers.
+We call the two datasets primary and additional.
+The primary data should have three columns - timestamp, target column, and a column for the series id.
+The additional data should have a timestamp column, a series id column, and columns for additional influencers.

     **Here is a sample CSV-formatted data:**